jamesw1892/Parkrun/README.md

 ## Entry Points

 - `Graphs.py`: Uses `Scraper.py` to fetch and graph stats of a given parkrunner.
-- `RunnerStats.py`: Uses `Scraper.py` to fetch, calculate, and print stats about a given parkrunner.
+- `RunnerStats.py`: Uses `Scraper.py` to fetch, calculate, and print a table with statistics about parkrunners side-by-side.

 ## Helpers